“If

 “The first real flying

-machine-that's what some people call
+what some people

-a helicopter.”
+call a helicopter.”

 ~Ahnstrom, D.N.
 (1954), The Complete Book of Helicopters, The World